-Prof. Munsat's research follows several lines including turbulence and transport in plasmas and the microphysics of dust impacts in dusty plasmas.
-Collaborative work includes spectral and velocimetry analysis from diagnostics on the NSTX, DIII-D, and KSTAR tokamaks.
-Of particular interest is the relationship between fluctuations and momentum transport.
-Prof. Munsat is also the deputy director of the Institute for Modeling Plasma, Atmospheres and Cosmic Dust, with a program of experimental and theoretical investigation of the lunar surface.
-The centerpiece facility is a 3 MV hypervelocity micrometeoroid accelerator, to accelerate micron-sized particles up to 10's of km/s into a simulated lunar environment.
+Prof. Munsat's research is focused on the physics of planetary surfaces, in particular the microphysics of dust impacts and dusty plasmas.
+He is the director of the Institute for Modeling Plasma, Atmospheres and Cosmic Dust, with a program of experimental and theoretical investigation of the lunar surface and other near-Earth objects.
+The centerpiece facility is a 3 MV hypervelocity micrometeoroid accelerator, capable of accelerating micron-sized particles up to 10's of km/s into a simulated lunar environment.

 PHYS 1110 - General Physics 1